Multimedia Film & Production

-The Multimedia Film Production program prepares students for the field of electronic communications in a holistic manner.
+The Multimedia and Film Production program prepares students for the field of multimedia communications in a holistic manner.
 With media convergence in full bloom, the various information and entertainment industries have more in common than ever before.
 Employees need to be creative, entrepreneurial, skilled and broadly educated.
 MMFP prepares students to be adaptable, so they are ready for a multiplicity of opportunities in the communication fields.
 Not only do students learn how to operate equipment to produce creative programming, but they develop into quality writers, performers, and thinkers.
-The program employs selective admission and rigorous instruction because only passionate and hard-working individuals will be successful in this field.

 The degree prepares students for a broad assortment of career opportunities.
-Graduates secure positions in facilities that range from broadcast stations, to Internet sites, to the motion picture industry, to corporate and government operations.
+Graduates secure positions in the motion picture industry, broadcast stations, social media, and in corporate and government operations.
 A number of graduates pursue advanced degrees, ranging from law to mass communication to religion.
 Individuals who can communicate with the written word, verbally, and with technology, are going to be successful in the 21st Century.
 Those are the empowering skills students develop within MMFP.

 Why Georgia Southern?